Skip to main content

 Previewing text documents (source code, structured data, markdown or text) is logged in the file history, and will trigger notifications or webhooks.

-Previewing office documents also transfers the file from your storage to the editor in order to be previewed, but this activity will appear in your history with the interface "Office."
+Previewing standard productivity suite format files also transfers the file from your storage to the editor in order to be previewed, but this activity will appear in your history with the interface "office."
 This transfer is logged, will trigger any type of notifications or webhooks.

 Visitors to a Share Link that allows downloading see an interface that is similar to the Files.com web interface file listing, including the ability to see inline image and PDF previews.